Mulo (woreda)

-Mulo is a woreda of North Shewa Zone in Oromia Region, Ethiopia.
+Mulo is a woreda of the Oromia Special Zone surrounding Finfinne in Oromia Region, Ethiopia.
 It was part of the former Mulona Sululta woreda.
 It is bordered by Welmera, Adea Berga, Sululta and Yaya Gulele woredas.
-It is located to the West of Addis Ababa, the capital city of the Federal Democratic Republic of Ethiopia.
+It is located to the west of Addis Ababa, the capital city of the Federal Democratic Republic of Ethiopia.

 Kebeles

 List of Kebeles under Mulo Woreda.